NullDev/Hacktoberfest-2020-FizzBuzz/README.md

 3. Name your file with a fitting description.

-4. Comment the first lines of your file (if possible) like that:
+4. Comment the first lines of your file (if possible) like that (use whatever commenting syntax is supported by the language you use!):

 ```js
 // [SHORT DESCRIPTION HERE]